asarayja/clean_connect_launcher/README.md

 ✅ Automatic and manual update checks via GitHub Releases

-✅ Optional initial setup (select server, port, and language)
+✅ Optional initial setup (select server, port, language and fivem settings)

 Download the .exe file from the releases page
 Run the installer file, which will automatically install .NET 8 if it is not already present on your system